If you haven’t tried it, you need to get yourself some Korean D…rumsticks.

 Fried Chicken Fillet, Kimchi Slaw, Gochujiang Mayo £6.60

 Our burger was the same crispy fried chicken with the added bonus of kimchi slaw and gochujiang mayo sandwiched in a light sesame bun.
 If you want to make a bigger impact, there’s nothing stopping you from grabbing the sriracha in the middle of the table and adding more heat to your burger.
-Some rely on hot water bottles others rely on sriracha bottles.
+Some rely on hot water bottles others rely on sriracha bottles through the winter.

 The steak bulgogi sub was also demolished in no time with melted cheese dripping from the sides and into every crevice of the steak.